-It may not have a lot of shows but Apple TV Plus still boasts some of the best TV series released in the past twelve months.
+It may not have a lot of shows but Apple TV Plus still boasts some of the best TV series you can stream online.

-The 15 best Apple TV Plus shows streaming now in Australia
+The 20 best Apple TV Plus series streaming now in Australia

 It’s tricky to treat Apple TV Plus as a streaming service that needs an ongoing subscription, especially in comparison to an expansive library of choices on Netflix, Stan or Disney Plus.
 That’s because there’s not enough content to justify the ongoing price, despite a number of promising properties that are in the works right now for Apple TV Plus.